jayhawk87/vpc-network/vpc-web-server.md

 {:download: .download}

 # Setting up connectivity between web servers in your VPC
+{: #setting-up-conectivity-between-wb-servers-in-your-vpc}

-This document takes you through some example steps for setting up communcation between two web servers in your {{site.data.keyword.cloud}} VPC, using Python.
+This document takes you through some example steps for setting up communication between two web servers in your {{site.data.keyword.cloud}} VPC, using Python.
 It shows you how to create communicating servers in the same zone and in different zones.

 ## Prerequisites